kelly990918/NYU-Highlights/README.md

 # NYU Project Highlights

-Some creative projects I did in the NYU Publishing program!
+Some individual creative projects I did in the NYU Publishing program!
 <br>
 <br>
 _In alphabetical order—_